Organizer: R Street Institute

-Neal is federal government affairs manager at R Street Institute, a nonpartisan and pro-free-market public policy research organization.
+Nyman is a government affairs specialist and Marcum is a governance fellow at the R Street Institute, a nonpartisan and pro-free-market public policy research organization.

 Imagine the following: Early next year the House of Representatives impeaches President Trump.
 One of these three scenarios is likely to follow.